beatoven9/bert-text-classification/README.md

 # Bert Text Classification

 ## Description
+The main purpose of this was to build an outline for a project that I'm doing on a secure system with restricted access to the internet.
+As such, development on the system is much more tedious since vanilla vim/emacs (no plugin installations) are the only text editors available on the system.
+So I built this so that I could move a starting point to the computer.
+The network in this example is extremely simple, but it will be expanded upon on the secure system.

 This is a Binary Classification model trained using the dataset from a kaggle [dataset](https://www.kaggle.com/datasets/ashfakyeafi/spam-email-classification).

 The features of the text are extracted using bert-base-uncased from the [transformers](https://pytorch.org/hub/huggingface_pytorch-transformers/) module provided by pytorch.